 - UnsupportedOperationException: If the list iterator does not support the set operation.

-- ClassCastException: If the class of the specified element is not allowed to add into the list
+- ClassCastException: If the class of the specified element is not allowed to be added to the list

-- IllegalArgumentException: Due to some reason if some specified element prevents it from adding into the list.
+- IllegalArgumentException: Due to some reason, some specified element prevents it from being added to the list.

 - IllegalStateException: If neither next nor previous have been called, or remove or add have been called after the last call to next or previous